 Fried Bread with Roasted Garlic

-Roasted garlic is delicious spread onto bread.
+Roasted garlic is delicious spread onto crunchy, fried slices of bread.
 Use a butter knife or your fingers to squeeze cloves from their skins.

 - 3 heads garlic, tops cut off to expose cloves